-Foods that Make Fatty Liver Disease Worse
+Foods That Worsen Fatty Liver Disease

 Most people associate liver disease with alcoholism, but essentially anything that can’t be broken down and used for energy immediately ends up in the liver for detoxification.
 This means that your liver needs all the help it can get.
 But when you overindulge in alcohol, chemicals, drugs, fried foods, processed or refined foods (white flour, conventional dairy, white sugar, and low quality animal products, for example), your liver gets heavily taxed.

 Drinking high amounts of alcohol is one of the fastest ways to damage or destroy liver cells — and alcohol combined with prescription or over-the-counter medications, cigarettes, or a poor diet is even more harmful.
 If you have fatty liver disease, and you are a heavy drinker, quitting is the most important thing to do first.
 According to a review conducted at the Bronx Veterans Affairs Medical Center in New York, fatty liver disease is common among alcoholics not only due to malnutrition, but also because of toxicity and inflammation.
 Even if you have nonalcoholic fatty liver disease, it’s best to eliminate alcohol from your diet.
 (9)